-Short-term employee benefits such as wages, salaries, social security contributions and other non-monetary benefits are not discounted and recognized as an expense when an employee has rendered service to Nidec.
+Short-term employee benefits such as wages, salaries, social security contributions and other non monetary benefits are not discounted and recognized as an expense when an employee has rendered service to Nidec.

-Nidec recognizes the cost of bonus payments as a liability when: Nidec has a present legal or constructive obligation to make such payments as a result of past events; and a reliable estimate of the obligation can be made.
+Nidec recognizes the cost of bonus payments estimated in accordance with its bonus plan as a liability when Nidec has a present legal or constructive obligation to make such payments as a result of past services provided by employees and a reliable estimate of the obligation can be made.

-(ii)Pensions
+(ii) Retirement benefits

-Pension of Nidec includes defined benefits and defined contribution plans.
-Net defined benefit assets or liabilities are calculated as the present value of the defined benefit obligation less the fair value of plan assets and they are recognized in the consolidated statements of financial position as assets or liabilities.
+Retirement benefits of Nidec include defined benefits and defined contribution plans.

+Net defined benefit assets or liabilities are calculated as the present value of the defined benefit obligation less the fair value of plan assets and they are recognized in the consolidated statement of financial position as assets or liabilities.
 The defined benefit obligation is calculated by using the projected unit credit method.
 The present value of the defined benefit obligation is calculated by the expected future payments using discount rate.
 The discount rate is determined by reference to market yield on high-quality corporate bonds having maturity terms consistent with the estimated term of the related pension obligations.

 Service cost and net interest expense (income) on the net defined benefit liabilities (assets) are recognized in profit or loss.

-Actuarial gains and losses, the return on plan assets, excluding amounts included in net interest, and any change in the effect of the asset ceiling are recognized immediately in other comprehensive income under "Remeasurement of defined benefit plans", and transferred from other components of equity to retained earnings immediately.
+Actuarial gains and losses, the return on plan assets, excluding amounts included in net interest, and any change in the effect of the asset ceiling, are recognized as incurred in other comprehensive income under "remeasurements of defined benefit plans", and transferred therefrom to retained earnings immediately.